-The Wolfdog is a hybrid that is bred by mating domestic dog with the grey wolf.
+The Wolfdog is a hybrid that is bred by mating domestic dogs with the grey wolf.
 About 1500 years ago, the first domesticated dogs were wolves and today’s dog are the subspecies of wolves.
 This made it possible to cross domesticated dogs and wolves.

 While breeding a hybrid, the breeder mostly selects a dog that is a less aggressive, less territorial, and friendly dog which have ideal traits.

 Wolfdog has a muscular, strong, and bold appearance.
 They are not recommended as a pet in the house as they cannot be controlled and handled by any novice or little experienced person.
-They need extremely experienced person with a high level of energy.
+They need extremely experienced people with a high level of energy.